Script Editor

 FreeSurfer

-Cortical surface reconstruction and parcellation.
-Requires a free license key from MGH.
+Cortical surface reconstruction and parcellation from MGH.
+Requires a free license key. recon-all takes 6–16 hours per subject.

 wget https://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/7.4.1/freesurfer_ubuntu22-7.4.1_amd64.deb